R2112 Another one bites the dust! What you need to know about pests and diseases for R2112

 There is a plethora of methods in this category including using physical barriers to prevent the pest reaching the plant, choosing species which are resistant to the pest or disease, correct pruning techniques to prevent disease entry, good hygiene practices to prevent spread, quarantining new plants, good plant husbandry as many diseases occur when a plant is weak and unhealthy.
 Removal of infected plant parts will slow down the spread of diseases.

 Chemicals can be sprayed onto foliage or as a root drench and either block breathing pores of insects or poison them after they ingest them via plant sap or eating leaves.
 Chemical control should always be a last resort and part of an integrated pest management plan.
-The RHS regularly updates the list of chemicals available for pest and disease control and these can be found in these links below:
+The RHS regularly updates the list of chemicals available for pest and disease control so go to the RHS website for the latest information.

-The following tables are a pared-down list of pests, diseases, symptoms and control methods to learn for R2112.
+The following tables are a pared-down list of pests, diseases, symptoms and control methods for R2112.

 Vine weevil larvae which feed on roots and are most damaging when in containers.